padarom/pcm-mixer/README.md

 mixer.start().pipe(speaker)
 ```

-Once a stream that is piped to an input emits an `end` event, that input is automatically removed from the mixer.
-Keep in mind, that the mixer always has a silent input attached and as such doesn't emit an `end` event itself.
+Once a stream that is piped to an input emits an `unpipe` event, that input is automatically removed from the mixer.
+Keep in mind that the mixer always has a silent input attached and as such doesn't emit an `end` event itself.

 Also have a look at the [test directory](https://github.com/padarom/pcm-mixer/tree/master/test) for some examples.